 1. 1

 Nature has fascinated me for as long as I can remember.
-Growing up in South Wales, much of my childhood was spent exploring coastlines, woodlands and the countryside with my family.
-From an early age, my parents nurtured a deep curiosity about the natural world, filling our home with books, stories and opportunities to get outdoors.
+Growing up in South Wales, I spent much of my childhood exploring coastlines, woodlands and countryside with my family.

-As I grew older, I became increasingly aware of the environmental challenges facing our planet — from biodiversity loss and species extinction to climate change and habitat destruction.
-It became clear to me that creativity could play a role in helping people connect more deeply with the natural world and the issues affecting it.
+As I grew older, I became increasingly aware of the environmental challenges facing our planet—from biodiversity loss and climate change to species extinction and habitat destruction.
+I began to see how creativity could help people connect more deeply with nature and the issues affecting it.

-Today, whether I'm creating illustrations, papercut artworks, workshops or interactive experiences, much of my work is rooted in a simple belief: that people are more likely to care for what they feel connected to.
-My hope is that by creating moments of curiosity, wonder and connection, I can encourage others to notice, value and protect the extraordinary web of life that surrounds us.
+Whether I’m creating illustrations, papercut artworks, workshops or interactive experiences, my work is rooted in a simple belief: people protect what they love.
+By sparking moments of curiosity, wonder and connection, I hope to encourage others to notice and value the beauty and fragility of the living world around us.

 2. 2